ropensci-training/workshop-stanford-2014-06/01-biodiversity-climate/rgbif_usecase1.md

 ## `rgbif` : Ecological niche modelling (species distribution modelling)

 In this example we plot actual occurrence data for *Bradypus* species against a single predictor variable, `BIO1` (annual mean temperature).
-This is only ont step in a species distribution modelling nworkflow.
+This is only ont step in a species distribution modeling workflow.

 This example can be done using BISON data as well with our `rbison` package.